 GAME DESIGN 300 - TERM NAMES

-Term 1 Game studies & prototyping
+Term 1 Game prototyping

 Term 2 Game complexity

-Term 3 3 Content development for games
+Term 3 Game content

-Term 4 4 Game publishing
+Term 4 Game publishing

 The Game Design 300 course enables the student to conceptualise and design engaging user experiences.
 We take an agile approach to game development from prototyping to refining the core gameplay loop, content creation and integration, and finally the public release of a playable game demo.